-Incorrigibles speaks with women, or relatives of women, who were incarcerated at the New York State Training School for Girls, in Hudson, New York throughout the 1900’s.
-These four-to-five-minute stories are excerpts from longer conversations.
+Incorrigibles speaks with women or relatives of women who were incarcerated at detention centers during their youth.
+The following accounts focus on experiences from the New York State Training School for Girls in Hudson, New York, throughout the 1900s.
+These four-to-five-minute stories are excerpts edited from longer conversations.

 “[Cecil] said, well you were lucky you

 didn’t get sent where I was…at least you

 had foster homes.
 I said ‘FOSTER HOMES?’

 you think they were any better than what